SolaceLabs/solace-integration-guides/docs/_guides/websphere-liberty.md

 A client must use a J2C Connection Factory to create a JMS connection to the Solace PubSub+ event broker.
 A JMS connection establishes a data channel between the event broker and the JMS application.
 The Connection Factory provides a number of configuration parameters to customize the connection between the JMS client and the event broker.

 * Create a JMS Connection with an ID of “j2c_cf” in the `server.xml` file.
 Specify the JNDI name that will be used to lookup this J2C Connection Factory.
-Use the value JNDI/J2C/CF for this example. **Important**: it must match with the `binding-name` configured for the ConnectionFactory resource of the session bean in `ibm-ejb-jar-bnd.xml` - see [section Sample Application Code](#sample-application-code)).
+Use the value JNDI/J2C/CF for this example. **Important**: it must match with the `fing-name` configured for the ConnectionFactory resource of the session bean in `ibm-ejb-jar-bnd.xml` - see [section Sample Application Code](#sample-application-code)).
 * Add a custom property called `ConnectionFactoryJNDIName` and specify the name of the Connection Factory that was configured on the Solace event broker when setting up Solace JNDI References.
 ```
     <jmsConnectionFactory id="j2c_cf" jndiName="JNDI/J2C/CF">